MicrosoftDocs/windowsserverdocs/EssentialsDocs/support/Troubleshoot-Windows-Server-Essentials-installation.md

 1. Verify that your server hardware meets the minimum requirements.
 For information about hardware requirements, see [System Requirements for Windows Server Essentials](../get-started/system-requirements.md).

 2. If you received the  Windows Server Essentials installation DVD from MSDN, verify that the DVD is valid by checking the SHA1 sum.
-For more information.

 3. Verify that the network adapter on the server is connected to a router by a network cable.